robots4life/workshop-001-svelte-demo/README.md

 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await" target="_blank">Reference -> https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await</a>

-Go to your `contact` page and check out the posts you `fetch`ed from the DummyJSON API and `load`ed into your page and now display in an Svelte `each` block.. :tada: :sunglasses:
+Go to your `contact` page and check out the posts you `fetch`ed from the DummyJSON API and `load`ed into your page and now display in a Svelte `each` block.. :tada: :sunglasses:

 <a href="http://localhost:5173/contact" target="_blank">http://localhost:5173/contact</a>